 Reaching out to people on LinkedIn can be difficult, especially if you do not have any prior connections or any mutual connections.
 Nevertheless, LinkedIn can still be a substantial source of help in developing a large, strong professional network.
 By using LinkedIn either as the messaging portal with which to reach out to people, or the platform on which you find names and go elsewhere for a means of messaging, LinkedIn can be an invaluable tool to help expand your reach, grow your network, and increase your target audience.

 Hero Photo by Eunice Lituañas on Unsplash

-How To Contact Someone On LinkedIn FAQs
+How To Message Someone On LinkedIn FAQs

 You can only send a message to someone on LinkedIn if you are connected with the user you want to send a message to.
 To send a message, simply go to the user’s profile and hit the blue message button located at the top part of his/her profile.
 For non-connected users, you can send them a message through InMail if you have a premium subscription.
 Alternatively, you can pay $10 to buy an individual InMail message.

 LinkedIn only allows connected users to send a message to each other for free.
 If not, you can either upgrade to a premium subscription or buy an individual InMail message.
 To send a message to your 1st-degree connections, go to their profile and click the message button beside the users’ profile picture.
 You can then compose your message and hit enter to send your message.

 Whenever you are talking to someone for the first time for whatever reason, it is important to leave a good first impression.
 However, it may be difficult to do it online, hence, giving you more reason to put more effort into the message you will send to that person.
 To connect with people outside your network and give them the reason to connect with you, it is best to always personalize your introduction and message.